yanxu2021/ExploreCalifornia/FinalProjectReview.md

 [Back to the top](https://github.com/yanxu2021/ExploreCalifornia/blob/main/README.md)

 ## ※Project Step 18 - Final Presentation(Product Release / Project Presentation)
-### This is the starting point for your presentation.

-### Describe project experience including each phase of the SDLC and the project artifacts (design documents, requirements trace, test reports...) code and architecture walk-through
+### 1. This is the starting point for your presentation.
+Describe project experience including each phase of the SDLC and the project artifacts (design documents, requirements trace, test reports...) code and architecture walk-through.
-### product demonstration
+### 2. product demonstration
-### lessons learned:
+### 3. lessons learned
-### 1. what did you do right?
+### 3.1 what did you do right?
 <p><b>Pages folder</b>
   <ul>Contains Razor pages and supporting files. </ul>
   <ul>Each Razor page is a pair of files:</ul>